iterative/dvc.org/content/docs/command-reference/repro.md

 > This example continues the previous one.

-The `--downstream` option when used with a stage `target` allows us to only reproduce results from commands after that specific stage in a pipeline.
+The `--downstream` option, when used with a `target` stage, allows us to only reproduce results from commands after that specific stage in a pipeline.
 To demonstrate how it works, let's make a change in `text.txt` (the input of our first stage, created in the previous example):